marcelocollyer/k8s-bootstrap/README.md

 Before getting started with this project, ensure that you have the following prerequisites installed on your local machine:
 - **Docker**: This is a containerization platform used to run applications in isolated environments.
 It provides an easy way to package and deploy software components.
 - **kubectl**: This command line tool allows you to interact with Kubernetes clusters.
 It's essential for managing deployments, scaling, and monitoring.
-- **Helm**: Helm is a package manager that simplifies the installation of Kubernetes resources.
-It helps automate the deployment process by providing preconfigured configurations.
 - **K3D**: K3D is a lightweight wrapper that runs k3s (a lightweight Kubernetes distribution) in Docker.
 It's great for local development and testing, providing a quick and easy way to spin up a Kubernetes cluster.

 Kubernetes is known to be resource intensive so I recommend at least 4 CPU cores and 8 GB of RAM dedicated to Docker.</br>